gecio/gecio.github.io/docs/_imke/managingprojects/projectserviceaccounts/index.en.md

 ## Core Concept

-Service accounts are considered as a project's resource.
+Service accounts are considered a project's resource.
 Only the owner of the project can create a service account.
-There is no need to create a new groups for a SA, we want to assign a service account to one of the already defined groups:
+There is no need to create a new group for a SA, we want to assign a service account to one of the already defined groups:
-`editors` or `viewers`.
+`Project Manager`, `Editor` or `Viewer`.

 A service account is linked to the project automatically by a `UserProjectBinding` which specifies a binding between a service account and a project.
 A service account will be automatically deleted after project removal.